George Gamble (racing driver): Porsche Supercup

 Gamble appeared at the Silverstone round of the 2019 Porsche Supercup, racing as a guest driver for JTR.

 GT4 European Series

 Gamble raced in the Circuit Paul Ricard round of the 2020 GT4 European Series with R-Motorsport alongside Seb Perez.

 British Touring Car Championship

 2022

 On 28 February 2022, it was announced that Gamble would make his BTCC debut in the 2022 British Touring Car Championship, racing alongside Adam Morgan at Car Gods with Ciceley Motorsport.

-He achieved his first win in the series in Race 3 at the Knockhill Racing Circuit in the 2022 season.
+Gamble achieved his first win in the series in Race 3 at the Knockhill Racing Circuit in the 2022 season.
 He finished 13th in the overall standings, and runner-up in the Jack Sears Trophy.

 2023

 For 2023, Gamble moved to Toyota Gazoo Racing UK, driving alongside Rory Butcher and Ricky Collard.

 Personal life

 Gamble's younger brother, Tom, is also a racing driver competing in endurance racing.
 George took a two year sabbatical in 2015 and 2016 in order to aid Tom in karting.